 Hepatic damage, metabolic acidosis, cutaneous infection from anthrax and even death have occurred in relation to its consumption (Mirzai 2019, Gedela 2016, SungHee 2009, Derk 2004, Srinivasan 1997, CDC 1995, Crit Path AIDS 1994).

 Since the last update we have found no published data on its excretion in breast milk.

-The lack of literature and its potential toxicity added to the lack of precise therapeutic indications makes it a totally non-essential product, especially during the period of breastfeeding.
+The lack of literature and its potential toxicity added to the lack of precise therapeutic indications makes it a non-essential product, especially during the period of breastfeeding (Martini 2018).